-When several trees in the Craig City Park became diseased and were becoming hazardous, what could have been a blight turned into an annual event that draws thousands and leaves a collection of one-of-a-kind artwork for residents and visitors to enjoy throughout the year.
+When several trees in the Craig City Park became diseased and were becoming hazardous, what could have been a blight in 1999 turned into an annual event that draws thousands and leaves a collection of one-of-a-kind artwork for residents and visitors to enjoy throughout the year.

 Tree stumps are now brought in each year for the event, which is so popular that it outgrew City Park and was moved in 2012 to Loudy-Simpson Park south of Craig, CO.